Industrial Equity Mapper

 Introduction

-This work is unique amongst other analyses in measuring the specific impact of industry and its function.
-For the first time, communities in some of the most impacted geographies can find raw facts and moving stories that speak to their direct experiences and the severe risks they face from exposure to toxic pollution from industrial manufacturing.
+The Industrial Equity Mapper is the first analysis of its kind, with a focus on measuring the specific impacts of industry and its operations.
+It allows communities in some of the most impacted geographies to find raw facts and moving stories that speak to their direct experiences and the severe risks they face from exposure to toxic pollution from industrial manufacturing.

-Across 12 regions of the country, Industrious Labs spoke with dozens of community leaders, organizers, and people living near facilities.
+Across 24 regions of the country, Industrious Labs spoke with dozens of community leaders, organizers, and people living near facilities.
 The infographic below illustrates some of the socioeconomic factors and environmental burdens of heavy industry in these regions.

-The Impact of Heavy Industry on Communities in 12 U.S. Geographies
+The Impact of Heavy Industry on Communities in 24 U.S. Geographies

 Each community’s vision is different.
 Unsurprisingly, there is no singular narrative or story.
 Some want to make systems and alternatives so no one can be sacrificed or feel disposable.
-Others want to bring old and young folx together to stand up and fight.
+Others want to bring old and young folks together to stand up and fight.
 All of these communities paint a clear vision of what transformation looks like for them, what is required to win and industrial transformation is centered in shifting the material conditions of those most impacted.

 Click below to read the case studies that include historical context and experiences of impacted communities: